globe icon

 Nectaro

-Nectaro is a regulated P2P lending platform based in Latvia, offering investment opportunities in loans from Moldova and Romania.
+Nectaro is a regulated P2P lending platform based in Latvia, offering investments in loans from Moldova and Romania.
 With loan terms ranging from 2 to 5 years, Nectaro offers greater loan availability than some other platforms.
 All loans are backed by a buyback obligation, offering an added layer of security for investors.

-Learn more about Nectaro in our Nectaro review.
+Learn more in our Nectaro review.

 Indemo

 Indemo is a regulated Latvian crowdlending platform offering investments in discounted Spanish debt with a minimum expected return of 15% and a lock-up period of at least 2 years.
-The platform provides a unique concept in the industry, while so far, delivering above-average returns for the community.
+The platform provides a unique concept in the industry, while so far delivering above-average returns for the community.

-Read our Indemo review to learn more about the platform.
+Read our Indemo review to learn more.

 author